 What are the employer responsibilities?

-If an employee does not claim all the allowances they are entitled to, you do not have to refund overwithheld federal income tax.
-The employee has to wait to get a refund from the IRS when they file their individual tax return.
+If employees do not claim the maximum amount of allowances or dependents they are entitled to claim, you do not have to refund over withheld income tax.
+Instead, the employee must wait to receive a refund when they file with the IRS or the state.

-While you generally do not have to send the personal allowances worksheet to the IRS, the IRS might ask you to do so.
-If the IRS sends you a notice requesting you to send forms, follow the instructions.
+Generally, you do not have to send the W-4 forms to the state or IRS.
+However, if the state or IRS contacts you and requests the forms, follow the instructions.